IBM/predict-insurance-charges-with-autoai/README.md

 * Click on `demo-deployment` or whatever you named your deployment.

-* It will take a few minutes for the deployment to be complete.
+* It takes a few minutes for the deployment to be complete.
 Once it is complete - you see that a `Test` tab appears in the top of the screen.
 Click on the `Test` tab.

 * Here you can test your model.
 Enter input data such as `age`, `bmi`, `children`, `smoker` and `region`, and then click the `Predict` button at the bottom of the screen.

 * As you can see, the model predicted I would get a premium of 4655, when I entered in age 27, bmi: 22, children: 0, smoker: no, region: southwest.

-* To validate the prediction, I check the data file that we used to train the model, and see a row that has similar inputs to what I inputted.
+* To validate the prediction, I check the data file that you used to train the model, and see a row that has similar inputs to what I inputted.
 I found a male, 26 year old, with 0 children, non-smoker to get a premium of 3,900.
 This is relatively close to the model's prediction, so we know the model is working properly.

 ## Step 6.
 Create a notebook from your model (optional)
-#### If you want to run the notebook that we will explore below, go to [`notebooks/Insurance Premium Predictor - P8 notebook.ipynb`](https://github.ibm.com/Horea-Porutiu/AoT-AutoAI/blob/master/notebooks/Insurance%20Premium%20Predictor%20-%20P8%20notebook.ipynb).
+#### If you want to run the notebook that you explore below, go to [`notebooks/Insurance Premium Predictor - P8 notebook.ipynb`](https://github.ibm.com/Horea-Porutiu/AoT-AutoAI/blob/master/notebooks/Insurance%20Premium%20Predictor%20-%20P8%20notebook.ipynb).
 With AutoAI's latest features, the code that is run to create these models is no more a black box.
 One or more of these models can be saved as a Jupyter notebook and the python code can be run and enhanced from within.

 ### 6.1 Create notebook